robertino1509/read2Wiki/README.md

 ## Getting Started and requirement

-Open read2Wiki.html with your browser for test.
+Open read2Wiki.html with your browser to perform a test.

 ### Installing